 The good news is that there are a few things you can try to fix this issue before having to take your iPad in to be repaired or replaced.
-Here are the seven best ways to fix your iPad showing battery with red line issue!
+Here are the 7 best proven solutions to fix your iPad shows battery with red line but not charging issue!
+Keep reading, you can easily handle this trouble here.

-Is it broken?
-Have you lost all your data?
-Not at all!.
+Does it mean your iPhone broken?
+Will you lose all your data?
+Not at all!
 You don't want that red line to pop up during important things like work or school, so getting rid of it should be your priority.

 Make sure your USB-C Power Adapter is completely functional for being able to charge your iPad.
 The issue might be in deliverability of necessary power to the iPad through your plug-in adapters.
 Even 3rd party chargers can be the reason for rocking the boat.
 Therefore, you are recommended to apply the correct charger and adapter.